danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/12 Troubleshooting query performance in Azure Database for MySQL Single Server/readme.md

    ![Image0183](Media/image0183.png)

-   Notice that the queries executed in the previuos Exercise are reported.
+   Notice that the queries executed in the previous exercise are reported.

    Under **Wait Statistic** tab, you will be able to see the Top Events (waits) by either individual Queries or by Event type.